MiSTERSPOONS/greystone-labs-challenge/README.md

     - `app`: the object created inside of main.py with the line app = FastAPI().
     - `--reload`: make the server restart after code changes.
 Only do this for development.

+## Running tests
+All tests are under the `/tests/` directory.
+Simply navigate to the root directory and run `pytests`

 ## Loan Amortization App
 REST API for a Loan Amortization app using the python miniframework [FastAPI](https://fastapi.tiangolo.com/).